akbarfithrawan/SQL-Project-Olist/olist-questions-and-answers.md

 JOIN products AS prod USING(product_id)
 JOIN category_name_translation AS cat USING(product_category_name)
-WHERE o.order_status NOT IN ('canceled' , 'unavailable') GROUP BY 1
+WHERE o.order_status NOT IN ('canceled' , 'unavailable') GROUP BY category_name
-ORDER BY 2 DESC
+ORDER BY total_product DESC
 LIMIT 10;
 ````
 **Results:**